Is your home studio set up and ready to go? Perfect, because we’re here to show you how to broadcast live from your new studio!

-In this article, the RadioKing Studio explains hows to broadcast from your home radio studio.
-This tutorial follows our previous articles on creating and putting together your first Radio Studio.
+This tutorial follows our previous articles on creating and assembling your first radio studio.

 Part I: How to create your Home Radio Studio

-Part II: How to put your Home Radio Studio
+Part II: How to assemble your Home Radio Studio

 Live broadcasts are a huge part of the radio world, but why?
 There are multiple reasons why going live on your radio station is a great idea:

 - Audience interaction: allow your audience to participate in your live radio shows.
 Whether you take live calls from your listeners, broadcast audio shout-outs, or read messages sent in via social media, make your listeners feel like they are a part of your radio.

 - Authentic content: broadcasting live allows for raw, authentic content with no post-production.
 What you hear is what you get!
 It’s a great way to let your personality shine through.

 - A shared moment: there’s something special about living the same moment in real-time along with hundreds or thousands of other people across the globe.
 Although you may all be in different places, you’re all connected through this unique listening moment.